robier/dokman/docs/health-check-scripts.md

 function `dokmanWaitHealthyService`).

 Recommended directory for placing health check scripts would be `docker/scripts/health-check`.
-Name of the script should be the same of the name of service it belongs ie. `docker/scripts/health-check/mysql`.
+Name of the script should be the same of the name of service it belongs i.e. `docker/scripts/health-check/mysql`.

 **Note:** Health check script must be executable.